AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox_faq.md

 - Maximize execution speed of the deployed code
 - Minimize the footprint of the deployed code.
-- Keep the console (or other standard output) clean in the release version of a software.
+- Keep the console (or other standard output) clean in the release version of software.
 - Hide technical details and secrets, by not only stopping the output but by also removing all textual strings from your executable or library that include debug messages.